API authorization with resource servers and OAuth 2.0 scopes - Amazon Cognito

 phone

-You can also add your own scopes to a user pool.
+Custom scopes are defined by you, and extend the authorization capabilities of a user pool to include purposes unrelated to querying and modifying users and their attributes.
 For example, if you have a resource server for photos, it might define two scopes: photos.read for read access to the photos and photos.write for write/delete access.
 You can configure an API to accept access tokens for authorization, and grant HTTP GET requests to access tokens with photos.read in the scope claim, and HTTP POST requests to tokens with photos.write.
 These are custom scopes.

 With Amazon Cognito, you can create OAuth 2.0 Resource servers and associate Custom scopes with them.
 Custom scopes in an access token authorize specific actions in your API.
 You can authorize any app client in your user pool to issue custom scopes from any of your resource servers.
 Associate your custom scopes with an app client and request those scopes in OAuth 2.0 authorization code grants, implicit grants, and client credentials grants from the Token endpoint.
 Amazon Cognito adds custom scopes to the scope claim in an access token.
 A client can use the access token against its resource server, which makes the authorization decision based on the scopes present in the token.
 For more information about access token scope, see Using Tokens with User Pools.